Roof Age — Inspection Needed in Tracy, CA

 How does Tracy's climate affect my roof?+

-Tracy's climate — with summer highs of 95°F and wet winters — puts significant stress on roofing materials.
-Extreme UV exposure accelerates shingle aging, while temperature swings from 30°F winters to 100°F+ summers cause expansion and contraction damage.
+Tracy's climate — with summer highs of 95°F, winter lows of 38°F, and 14" of annual rainfall — puts significant stress on roofing materials.
+Extreme UV exposure accelerates shingle aging, while temperature swings of 57°F cause expansion and contraction damage.
 Regular inspection helps catch problems early.

 What should Tracy homeowners know about roofing for their homes?+